 "One of the potential issues is that if you don't pay for support, you may need to manage certain aspects on your own and rely on the community for assistance."

-Rocky Linux is ranked 12th in Operating Systems (OS) for Business with 3 reviews while Ubuntu Linux is ranked 2nd in Operating Systems (OS) for Business with 133 reviews.
+Rocky Linux is ranked 12th in Operating Systems (OS) for Business with 3 reviews while Ubuntu Linux is ranked 2nd in Operating Systems (OS) for Business with 134 reviews.
 Rocky Linux is rated 8.4, while Ubuntu Linux is rated 8.6.
 The top reviewer of Rocky Linux writes "Very simple to work with, easy to learn, and has a competitive pricing".
-On the other hand, the top reviewer of Ubuntu Linux writes "Open-source with a great support community and seamless updating".
+On the other hand, the top reviewer of Ubuntu Linux writes "A stable and free solution that is easy to deploy and has a user-friendly GUI".
 Rocky Linux is most compared with Oracle Linux, Red Hat Enterprise Linux (RHEL), openSUSE Leap, SUSE Linux Enterprise and Windows 10, whereas Ubuntu Linux is most compared with Oracle Linux, SUSE Linux Enterprise, Windows Server, Red Hat Enterprise Linux (RHEL) and CentOS.
 See our Rocky Linux vs. Ubuntu Linux report.

 See our list of best Operating Systems (OS) for Business vendors.